opencost/opencost/README.md

 You can deploy OpenCost on any Kubernetes 1.8+ cluster in a matter of minutes, if not seconds!

 Visit the full documentation for [recommended install options](https://www.opencost.io/docs/install).
-Compared to building from source, installing from Helm is faster and includes all necessary dependencies.

 ## Usage